HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 #### Information

-For more information see: http://computing.llnl.gov/projects/floating-point-compression/
+For more information, see: http://computing.llnl.gov/projects/floating-point-compression/

 #### Contact